Noise Fit, Estimation Error and a Sharpe Information Criterion: Model Selection (Sharpe Information Criterion)

-Equation (\ref{eq_aic_sharpe2}) shows that we can express the AIC in terms of mean variance utility and the squared Sharpe ratio.
-In combination with Theorem \ref{theorem_linear_case_squared_nf_me} this yields the interpretation of the AIC as expected out-of-sample mean-variance-utility, that is AIC corrects the in-sample mean variance utility for noise fit and estimation error.
+Equation (\ref{eq_aic_sharpe2}) shows that we can express the AIC in terms of mean-variance utility or the squared Sharpe ratio.
+In combination with Theorem \ref{theorem_linear_case_squared_nf_me} this yields the interpretation of the AIC as expected out-of-sample mean-variance utility or log-likelihood for that matter, that is AIC corrects the in-sample mean-variance utility for noise fit and estimation error.

 \begin{remark} SRIC chooses a higher dimension than AIC, but both converge towards each other for $T\to \infty$.\footnote{To see the first statement, note that

 To see the second statement, observe